Christian Walker Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings (2022)

-- The Padres had the 11th-ranked team ERA across all MLB pitching staffs (3.82).
+- The Padres' 3.82 team ERA ranked 11th among all league pitching staffs.

-- Weathers starts for the first time this season for the Padres.
+- Darvish will make his first start of the season for the Padres.

-- The 23-year-old lefty started and threw 3 2/3 innings when he last appeared on Thursday, June 16 against the Chicago Cubs.
+- The 36-year-old right-hander last appeared Sunday, Oct.
+23 against the Philadelphia Phillies, when he started and went six innings.

 © 2023 Data Skrive.
 All rights reserved.